 - They can send spam and malware from your email

-Now think for a moment about the increase in cell phone hacking we’ve been witnessing in just this past year alone.
+Now think for a moment about the increase in cell phone hacking we’ve been witnessing over the years.
 Just imagine what happens when hackers gain control of your passwords and your cell phone.
-While some service providers, like banks, have a two step verification process for security purposes – email and text to your phone – if a hacker gains access to both this is now obviously a recipe for disaster.
+While some service providers, like banks, have a two-step verification process for security purposes – email and text to your phone – if a hacker gains access to both this is now obviously a recipe for disaster.
 Additionally, most cell phones leave your emails open for easy access to it each day, therefore it is open for anyone to peruse if they should get a hold of your device.
 It is critical to change your email password the moment you know your phone has been lost or stolen, especially since this is the account where all the other password changes usually have to be confirmed.

 We want you to be able to create that 16-character password and remember it easily.
 So we have created an eBook for you with an easy-to-follow guide on how to create your own formula.
 (Click Titles below)

 Remember don’t match our sample exactly make up your own formula.